Flexible Mind is a Happy Mind

 Flexible Mind is the ability to adapt our behaviors and thinking for what is needed in the moment.
-To be open, let go of fears, old habits, rigid beliefs and expectations of ourselves, others and the word that may be keeping us stuck.
-Flexible Mind allows us to boldly try new things, grieve the loss of past hurts and live fulfilled and content in the present moment.
+To be open, let go of fears, old habits, rigid beliefs and expectations of ourselves, others, and the world that may be keeping us stuck.
+Flexible Mind allows us to boldly try new things, grieve the loss of past hurts, and live fulfilled and content in the present moment.

 Flexible Mind has long been pursued in mindfulness practices and cognitive behavioral therapies and is the core principle in Radically Open DBT, a new break-through treatment modality for disorders of over-control.

 Flexible Mind is the solution to behaviors, thoughts, and emotions that are derived from Fixed or Fatalistic Mind that contribute to distressing experiences and strained relationships.

 We all can!
 Even me!
 I practice finding my Flexible Mind every day (notice I said practice, it is a skill that is developed over time).
 One of the ways I accomplish this is through a daily Self-Inquiry practice.
 Self-Inquiry is a mindfulness tradition from Malamati Suffism which asks us to use our distressing and unwanted emotions as opportunities of new learning about ourselves.
 If you are interested in learning more, there are several resources to help you start your practice.

 Do I have a Fixed Mind or Fatalistic Mind?